Here is a full list of all the MGM Resorts-owned properties in Las Vegas.

 The Cosmopolitan

-Joining the MGM Resort group in 2024, this chic and trendy resort features stylish rooms and suites, Marquee Dayclub and Nightclub for all your partying needs, a trendy food hall, and a collection of restaurants by renowned chefs.
+There’s also Marquee Dayclub and Nightclub for all your partying needs, a trendy food hall, an intriguing mix of bars and speakeasies, and a collection of world-class culinary experiences.
 Located between Bellagio and CityCenter, The Cosmo is best suited for travelers who love food and fun.

 The Cosmopolitan ($$$): nightly room prices range from $200 – $400